automata-network/docs/docs/2fa/users/guide.md

 | website | https://app.2fa.guru |
 | tags | the target network |

-- Once you successfully sign up, we recommend you add a recovery wallet for your primary account, which can be used to reset your 2FA device.
-Otherwise, if you lost your 2FA device, then the only thing you can do is to disable the 2FA protection before you use your 2FA protected assets.
+- Once you've successfully signed up, we recommend that you add a recovery wallet for your primary wallet, which can be used to reset your 2FA device.
+Without a recovery wallet, if you lost your 2FA device, then you can only disable the 2FA protection before you use your 2FA protected assets.

-  You need to send a bind transaction to our 2FA management contract after our authentication, which means the gas fee is required.
+  For binding a recovery wallet, you would need to send a binding transaction to our 2FA management contract after our authentication, and gas fees would be required.

-  There is a binding window for each account after signup, you must bind the recovery wallet in **7 days**, otherwise you cannot bind anymore.
+  There is a binding window for each account after signup, If you do not bind a recovery wallet in **7 days**, you would not be allowed to bind one subsequently.

 ![](../../assets/2fa/bind-1.png)